RADIO AIRPLAY

 What is Radio Tracking?

 A lot of people I talk to along my journey in music confuse what Radio Tracking really is.
 So here it is.
 Radio Tracking is the systematic tracking of individual songs across all media markets around the globe done by uploading your music into their database as well as using a tiny little code that is embedded into the meta data of a song called an ISRC Code.
 (International Standard Recording Code).
-Radio Trackers scan both interactive and non-interactive radio stations and track the number of plays, streams, downloads etc. There are 2 major companies that cover all media outlets around North America and they are the big daddy players when it comes to Radio Airplay Tracking, Music Charts (Billboard, Canadian Music Charts and many more), Magazines, and most retailers and that is BDS Radio (formerly Neilson BDS) and Mediabase.
-I’ll get back to them in a moment.
+Radio Trackers scan both interactive and non-interactive radio stations and track the number of plays, streams, downloads etc.

-Now Radio Trackers gets confused with Radio Tastemakers, whom are the people who pitch your music to various radio stations.
-This can be quite a costly marketing strategy however very effective.
+Now Radio Trackers gets confused with Radio Tastemakers.
+They are the people who pitch your music to various radio stations.
+This can be quite a costly marketing strategy however it can prove to be very effective if done right.
 We have discovered some reliable companies that offer artists real radio airplay and have packages that will work within any budget.
-One of them is Pay MPE, a Destiny Technologies company.
-In all honesty airplay on physical radio stations is an uphill battle at best.
-Many of my friends and colleagues got their “big break” from local radio station contests or a “Battle of the Bands” contest or landing a publishing deal for a movie that goes big, like “Spiderman”.
+One of them is Play MPE, a Destiny Technologies company based out of Vancouver, BC.

 What is Interactive/Non-Interactive Radio?

-So, back to Radio Trackers.
+So, back to Radio Tracking.
 When I talk about Interactive Radio, I’m talking about Radio or Playlists that can be changed or manipulated.
 For example, Spotify, Jango, or local radio stations’ playlists or queues can be changed, modified, or requested for different songs by the listener.
 That makes them Interactive.
 On the other hand, Satellite Radio Stations have set rotating playlists that are pre-determined and cannot be changed or manipulated by any outside source and they are called Non-Interactive Radio.

 What is Mediabase?